gbraad/blog-content/0008-multitier-setup-openstack.md

 Modified: 2016-9-10
 Authors: Gerard Braad
 Category: OpenStack
-Tags: openstack, packstack, neutron, rdo
+Tags: openstack, packstack, neutron, rdo, high availability, web
 ---

 This is a publication of an article/training class I gave related to setting up